1250 E. Sherwood Drive

 Moreover, paperless billing/account statements are becoming the new norm in this digital age.
 Where do you keep your username and passwords for various accounts?
 You’re your agent or personal representative or successor trustee know where these are kept by you.

 Accordingly, it is important you make sure your selected fiduciaries can obtain access to your accounts after your incapacity or death to be able to find your assets and administer your estate.
 Without granting the proper access authority to your digital accounts (through a financial power of attorney, will, or trust), your fiduciaries could be subject to criminal offenses for computer hacking pursuant to federal and state statutes.

 Oftentimes in our busy digital lives, we neglect to consider how our Internet accounts and digital assets within these accounts will be handled when we die.
 Do you want your Facebook account to be closed or to be memorialized?
 Do you have a password storage website, such as Last Pass, Nord Pass or Norton.
 There are many such password storage websites.
 Look at their reviews and select one which could work for you and then document the username and password and make it available to your agent, personal representative and/or your trustee when needed.

 Do you regularly sell or buy items on Ebay?
 You can decide how you would like these accounts handled through your estate plan.
 We can help you in planning for the administration and distribution of your digital assets.
 In particular, we can plan for how to find your digital assets as well as how to access, protect, and transfer these assets and accounts after death.

-As part of our estate planning documents, we provide a comprehensive digital asset inventory ensuring that these intangible properties are addressed within your estate plan.
-Please contact us if you would like to discuss digital assets within your estate plan.
+As part of our estate planning documents, we can, if requested, provide a comprehensive digital asset inventory ensuring these intangible properties are addressed within your estate plan.
+Please contact us if we can help you regarding your digital assets.